10 Tips For Planning Your Stay in Israel Like a Travel Pro

 #8 What to pack?

-Disclosure: We want to thank Abraham Tours & Hostels for complimentary stay.
+Disclosure: We want to thank Abraham Tours & Hostels for a complimentary stay.
 All opinions presented in this post are honest and our own.